anup26x11x2006/Tik-Tac-Toe/README.md

-   # TIK-TAC-TOE MADE By ANUP
+   # TIK-TAC-TOE MADE BY ANUP